vyas10102/Python-ASCII-Art/README.md

 ### Analysis of the Images:

-- The ASCII Art Generator manages to capture the general outline and form of the butterfly but struggles with fine details and gradients present in the original image.
+- The ASCII Art Generator managed to capture the general outline and form of the butterfly but struggles with fine details and gradients present in the original image.
 The output highlights the tool's capability to approximate complex elements in a minimalist format but also underscores the limitations in terms of detail and depth, which are hard to replicate with ASCII characters.

 ### Original Image 2: